kairosity/mp2-tunnel-focus/README.md

 - As a user who is __*hard of hearing*__, I want there to be a visual display when the countdown timer ends.
 - As a user who is __*colourblind*__, I want the colours used to employ sufficient contrast so that any visual cues are apparent to me.
 - As a user who is __*physically impaired*__ I want to be able to use the keyboard to navigate and fully interact with the application.
+- As a user who uses __*screen reader technology*__ I want my screen reader to be able to access all the controls and elements of the page and describe them to be correctly.

 ## Strategy